MWatty/Peaches-n-Green/README.md

 * Cookies Banner pop up, this should be added to ensure complaince with legislation relating to personal data and how that data is managed

-* Recipe review, this would allow users to provide feedback on the recipes, how they found the recipe and potentially showcase their own photogrpahs
+* Recipe review, this would allow users to provide feedback on the recipes, how they found the recipe and potentially showcase their own photographs

+* Contact form drop down menu text within this drop down should be centered in keeping with the overall theme of the form

 ## Technologies Used